MetaMask/devrel-articles/introduction-to-metamask-api/index.md

 // 1
 ```

 Again, we note that we get the `chainId` back as a hex value.
-To convert it to a number for other purposes, we can use JavaScript's `parseInt()` method.

-A note about the `parseInt` JavaScript method.
-The first parameter is the Mainnet Ethereum chainId (`1` represented as a hexadecimal).
-The second parameter is the base (or radix).
-EVM chains use hexadecimal, and their base is `16`.

-The `parseInt` method needs to know the base in order to correctly convert the string containing the chain ID to the correct number.
-If the chainId string starts with 0x (e.g. `0x1`), then parseInt can correctly tell what the base is (`16`).
-However, this is not always the case, so `16` is manually passed in to ensure that the correct base is being used.
+In this example, the chainId variable contains the string representation of an Ethereum chain ID in hexadecimal format (prefixed with `0x`).
+The `parseInt` function is used to convert this string to an integer by specifying the base as `16` (hexadecimal).
+This returns the numerical equivalent of the Ethereum chain ID, which is `1` in this case.

+Note that this is just an example, and the exact implementation will depend on the specific context and use case.
+You may need to handle errors and exceptions, such as when the input string is not a valid hexadecimal number, or when the input is not a valid Ethereum chain ID.

 ## What is Open RPC?